department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/research/product-health-prototype/version-2/V2 Blue Sky Requirements.md

 ### Veteran Context
 - Total number of veterans
   - Number of LOA 3 accounds
-  - Number of phone calls to call centers
+  - Number of phone calls to contact centers
 - average disability rating
 - average distance from a VA health center